Skip to content

 Shamanism, Druidism, Wicca (which has many traditions of its own, including Alexandrian, Gardnerian, Dianic, and Correllian), Goddess Spirituality, Odinism, and Eclectic Paganism are just a few of the various belief systems that fall under the umbrella of Paganism.

-Although many pagans revere a variety of gods, they frequently see one of them as their principal god, their guardian or patron.
+Although many pagans revere various gods, they frequently see one of them as their principal god, guardian or patron.
 There are some polytheistic or even monotheistic pagans, though.
 Some pagans consider their Gods and Goddesses to be different manifestations or aspects of the same God or Goddess.
 Reconstructionist pagans, in particular, make attempts to revive earlier polytheistic cults.

 Pagan Witches in the US